coderefinery/manuals/hackmd-helper.md

 - Exercises were good:
 - I would recommend today to others:
 - I wouldn't recommend today:

-### Do you see value in the [CodeRefinery video production (for youtube)](https://www.youtube.com/watch?v=QUAZELOioUY&list=PLpLblYHCzJADyLxv8GRyxFiRJBhQ-G0NQ):
-- yes, during the course:
-- yes, for future reference:
-- yes, for taking the course without watching live:
-- a bit:
-- not really, I wouldn't use:

 ### One good thing about today:
 - ...